mk-milly02/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #### 10. Look in the mirror ####
 10-mirror_permissions sets the mode of the file hello the same as olleh’s mode.

+#### 11. Directories ####
+11-directories_permissions adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.